 This is just a well-made pad.
 The hybrid hinge works well of course, though they took out the anti-taco straps from the first KJ pad that would keep the pad stiff if you tightened them.
 I think they are planning on a KJ 3, and they’ll put the straps back on.
 There’s a little carpet corner for cleaning your shoes (which is clutch), and the handles are tubular webbing with a little plastic tube to give it shape.
+Carpet cleaning is a daunting task.
+Therefore it is best to look into Carpet Cleaning Portland for professional and affordable cleaning services.
 Little details like these make it a joy to bring the pad out.

 Franklin/Black Diamond Dropzone

 - Blue was your only choice…now you have a few, I think

 For an all-round beginner pad, it doesn’t get much better than this.
 The closure system (there are two, but they’re similar) is fairly simple and does a good job to insure that even the small stuff, like a guidebook, won’t fall out when you pack it up for the hike.
 It’s a taco-style (solid foam folded in half, instead of cut and hinged), which I generally prefer as it is less likely to fold in half and slam you in the face if you fall in the middle of an uneven landing.

 I’ve had three of these, and the one main complaint is that the closure system is the first to fail on all of them, rendering them useless as backpacks.
 I’ve since used them as secondary pads, or as an extra in case a friend without a pad wants to join up.